 At a meeting held on March 3, 1928, the Ruhrlade decided to take over and manage the funds of the political parties they supported--mostly conservative and moderate groups such as the NP and the German People’s Party.
 But these power brokers, who had invested in their favorite parties for a number of years since the end of WWI felt that they weren’t getting the biggest bang for their bucks.
 Even worse, no matter how hard the cabal pressured them, their benefactors acted independently.
 Some, like the Catholic Centrist Party, whose agenda came from Rome, were out of their control completely.

 Thyssen, joined by fellow ultraconservatives Emil Kirdorf and Albert Vogler, found a kindred spirit in Hitler.
-Despite the fact these men and the rest of the Ruhrlade considered the Nazis to be nothing other than a fringe group, the ambitions of these three men compelled began to marshal large international support for them and their leader.
+Despite the fact these men and the rest of the Ruhrlade considered the Nazis to be nothing other than a fringe group, the ambitions of these three men compelled them to marshal large international support for themselves and their new leader.

 Labels: Hitler vs. Nazis, new world order

 I've read your responses to the last post.
 Here are mine.